 Description of the new gallery scene in London's Fitzrovia for AXISweb, on-line visual arts index and information site UK April 2012.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 It's a long while since London's Cork St was synonymous with contemporary art but nowhere else - neither Dering St.,